JiscMonitor/monitor-uk/docs/INSTALL.md

     cp monitor-uk/template.local.cfg monitor-uk/local.cfg

-Then open that file up for editing, and set any parameters for your local deployment.
+Then open that file up for editing, and set any parameters for your local deployment, such as ElasticSearch and mail configurations.

 ## Startup

-Ensure that Elasticsearch is running, and the local.cfg points to the correct location
+Ensure that Elasticsearch is running, the ```local.cfg``` points to the correct location, and your virtualenv is active.

 Start the web app with: